Katz’s: Autobiography of a Delicatessen

 LIMITED AVAILABILITY

-This sumptuous photography book, the first-ever book to feature Katz’s Delicatessen, indelibly captures the unique spirit and appeal of the Lower East Side classic.
+This sumptuous photography book, the first-ever publication to feature Katz’s Delicatessen, indelibly captures the unique spirit and appeal of the Lower East Side classic.
 Page after page of evocative photographs shot by Baldomero Fernandez bring a bit of Katz’s right into your own home.
 Described by Florence Fabricant of the New York Times as “A book as overstuffed as Katz’s pastrami on rye,” this book will elicit nostalgic pangs of hunger for anyone who has eaten at the iconic deli.

 September 2013